 Dealing with a lost dog is a nightmare no pet owner wants to experience.
-This can happen anytime and anywhere, and is especially likely when traveling with your Fido.
-Unfortunately, that's something we have to think about now and again, because we never know what can happen to cause our pets to escape, or worse, have them abducted by a stranger.
+This can happen anytime and anywhere and is especially likely when traveling with your Fido.
+Unfortunately, that's something we have to think about now and again because we never know what can happen to cause our pets to escape, or worse, have them abducted by a stranger.

 In this podcast, I'm talking with Aimee Gilbreath who is the executive director of the animal welfare non-profit Michelson Found Animals.
-This company's focus is to keep pets safe and close to their owners, and they're also the first company to ever offer FREE national microchip registry.
+This company's focus is to keep pets safe and close to their owners, and they're also the first company to ever offer a FREE national microchip registry.
 If you're not familiar with all the intricacies of microchipping dogs and cats, then this episode is for you – tune right in!

 - Episode link: TOP 043 – The Importance of Microchipping Your Pets